knetikcloud/knetikcloud-javascript-client/docs/UsersApi.md

 Register a new user

 Password should be in plain text and will be encrypted on receipt.
-Use SSL for security. &lt;br&gt;&lt;br&gt;&lt;b&gt;Permissions Needed:&lt;/b&gt; POST
+Use SSL for security.&lt;br /&gt;&lt;b&gt;Permissions Needed:&lt;/b&gt; POST

 ### Example
 ```javascript